 I have not received my DCC

-DCCs based on vaccination are being sent out by email or post.
-If you do not get yours in the coming weeks, you can check the status using the Self Service Portal.
+DCCs based on vaccination are sent out by email or post.
+You can check the status using the Self Service Portal.

 I need to change details on my DCC

 If you need to update the details on your DCC (for example change how your name appears), you can do this through the Self Service Portal.

 You can get live chat assistance from the DCC live chat portal if you need further help.